shines77/my_docs/tech/Quant/TheBigBlue/TheBigBlue-PDF.md

-# The Big Blue trading system
+# The Big Blue Trading System

 ## 1. Introduction to Intraday Trading